To-Do List: Starting a New Semester

 16. Put important dates (like tests, assignment due dates, etc.) into your agenda book, phone, apps, calendar, etc.

 17. Introduce yourself to others in your dorm or, if you live off campus, your neighbors

-19. Sign up for Greek orientation, if you plan to join a sorority or fraternity
+19. Sign up for Greek orientation, if you plan to rush a sorority or fraternity this year

-20. Go to your professor’s office hours and introduce yourself (TA’s count, too!)
+20. Go to each of your professor’s office hours and introduce yourself (TA’s count, too!)